gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 >**Q: I have a question about LASSO.
 Let's just theoretically say I want to use it to select variables not specifically for the aim of the prediction, but for the aim that I will later use these variables for causal inference regression.
 And let's say I have a categorical variable - "states".
 I create then many dummies for observation being in 1 of the states.
 Then LASSO most probably make coefficients 0 on some of them.
 Let's imagine only dummy for being in NY will be left as non zero coefficient by LASSO.
 Then I put in my causal regression only this dummy.
 Would it have some consequences I need to think about?
 Does it then mean I won't be able to have state fixed effects ?**

-A: Consider a causal question: y=a+bx+cZ, where x is the causal variable and Z is a set of possible confounders.
+A: Consider a causal question: $$y=a+bx+cZ$$, where x is the causal variable and Z is a set of possible confounders.
 Now, double lasso inference (as the causal use of LASSO is called) means running y on Z and x on Z and keep the union of non zero vars.
 Your point is what if Z has a variable like state={s1, s2,....s50} and so we would have 49 dummies in a regression.
 Its okay to use LASSO decide which dummies to keep.
 If it drops s15, it means s15 is uncorrelated w x and y, so doesn't matter what we do.

 There is a method called *Group LASSO* which treats categorical variable as one unit.
 So in this case, this would be a better solution.
 Here is another option.
 If, having run lasso we found that say 15 out 50 dummies stays in, I would consider other information concentration measures.
 One option is group values, ie regions (midwest) instead of states.
 I think it is easier to interpret.

-A forthcoming work on LASSO is a chapter in a book by [Felix Chan and Laszlo Matyas](https://ewml.ceu.edu/Chapter1/Chapter1A_July27.pdf)
+A new work on LASSO is a chapter in a book by [Felix Chan and Laszlo Matyas](https://ewml.ceu.edu/Chapter1/Chapter1A_July27.pdf)
 One R package is [grplasso](https://cran.r-project.org/web/packages/grplasso/grplasso.pdf).

 >**Q:Can we predict confidence interval and prediction interval for LASSO?**

-A:
+A: Yes.
+There is a standard error, and but this is not a trivial issue.
+See [Statistical Learning with Sparsity:
+The Lasso and Generalizations](https://hastie.su.domains/StatLearnSparsity/) by Hastie, Tibshirani and Wainwright, Chapter 6.3.

+>**Q: The difference between the log and level models in the size of the PI was mainly due to the CI part or the “other stuff” in the formula**

+A: The difference in the formulae is having "more" of std[e], ie the MSE of the model.
+So, there is no difference in objects just that std[e] magnifies uncertainty.

 ## Chapter 15
 >**Q: How tried cutoff points are selected in case of continuous variables since there are infinitely many possible cutoff points?**